CamilleA3/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis: Using statistics to gain insight and create visualizations about three species of flower

 # Background
 There are four variables used to describe the three species of Iris in the dataset.
-Sepal Width, Sepal Length, Petal Length, and Petal Width are the features used to distinguish the species ( <em>Iris setosa, Iris, viginica, and Iris versicolor</em>)
+Sepal Width, Sepal Length, Petal Length, and Petal Width are the features used to distinguish the species ( <em>Iris setosa, Iris, viginica,</em> and <em> Iris versicolor</em>)
 <p align="center"> <img src="https://miro.medium.com/max/700/0*Uw37vrrKzeEWahdB"/> </p>

 # Objective